marcusgard10/GEO5990M-Assignment-2/README.md

 Esquivel M. and Wharton G (2024) Acting Early on NCDs: Research and action for digitally-enabled health systems.
 [Online] [Accessed 14/04/26] Available at: https://www.lse.ac.uk/business/consulting/news/acting-early-on-NCDs

 Feinstein, J.S., 1993.
 The relationship between socioeconomic status and health: a review of the literature.
 The Milbank Quarterly, pp.279-322.

+Higham, J.E., Sinha, I.P., Olajide, O., Saleh, S., Lee, A.R. and Holden, K., 2026.
+Air pollution and deprivation: a double burden on Liverpool’s children.
+Archives of Disease in Childhood.

 Grewal, A., Hepburn, K.J., Lear, S.A., Adshade, M. and Card, K.G., 2024.
 The impact of housing prices on residents’ health: a systematic review.
 BMC Public Health, 24(1), p.931.